Sam Billard

 Selected Publications

 Sam has written several articles related to the asset-backed commercial paper market, the credit crisis of 2007 as well as a series of articles on carbon trading.
 His paper titled "Credit Crisis and Commercial Lending" prepared for the Canadian Institute and another paper titled "The CDS Contagion," published in The National Banking Law Review, June 2009 edition explored the roots of the credit crisis of 2007.
 He has also written extensively on the challenges faced by international lenders when realizing on security in the Caribbean region and on emerging issues faced by accounting firms in public company mandates.
-Sam has recently spoken on the Trump Presidency and Trade to the Restructuring Management Association and has started a blog on the NAFTA negotiations.
+Sam has spoken on the Trump Presidency and Trade to the Restructuring Management Association.
+In 2024, he authored a Lexpert article on distress in the Canadian real estate development industry.

 Education